 If you are not currently a registered student, please refer to the CGS-D website to submit directly to the funding agency.

-You are required to include transcripts from all post-secondary institutions that you have attended, including the University of Calgary, even if no grades were assigned or you did not complete the degree.
+You are required to include official transcripts from all post-secondary institutions that you have attended, including the University of Calgary, even if no grades were assigned or you did not complete the degree.

-The Graduate Scholarship Office will compile all your listed transcripts from your UCalgary Student File and format them into one file as required by the application portal.
+If you submitted an NOI, the Graduate Scholarship Office will compile all your listed transcripts from your UCalgary Student File and format them into one file as required by the application portal.

 We will email the PDF file to you by September 22, and you will have to upload it to your application by the October 1st application deadline according to the application instructions